CodeDann/TheCollapseWebsite/README.md

 - Has HTML5 elements
 - Has Jquery Advanced element such as cookie storing and geo-location

-Not got a proper commit history because it was moved from a uni storage and just uploaded to my git
+Not got a proper commit history because it was moved from a uni storage and just uploaded to my github